abdout/atom/README.md

 ## Support

-If you have any questions or need assistance, feel free to [open an issue](https://github.com/abdout/atom/issues) in the repository.
+If you have any questions or need assistance, feel free to [open an issue](https://github.com/abdout/atom/issues) in the repository, or reach out to us on [Discord].